 - Spray a lasagna pan with cooking spray.

-- Place the ricotta in a medium size mixing bowl and add in 1 tablespoon of olive oil, oregano, salt and pepper and mix.
+- Place the ricotta in a medium size mixing bowl and add in 1 tablespoon of olive oil, oregano, garlic powder, onion power, chili power, salt and pepper and mix.

 - Combine the veggie mixture with the ricotta and set up your assembly station with the lasagna noodles, red sauce, veggie ricotta mixture and parmesan cheese.